crustware/OldbandT/readme.md

 ```
 video playback is assigned to workspace 6
-my setup is dual monitor tweak to your setup
+my setup is dual monitor tweak to your setup.

-im more than sure that there is extra steps needed to get these dots working like in
+I am more than sure that there is extra steps needed to get these dots working
-the screenshots but i am merely posting these files here as examples to grab
+like in the screenshots but i am merely posting these files here as examples to grab
 bits and pieces from.